-Member State Measure Description Exemptions ers and is then passed on to retailers, who a) minimum 25 microns thickness pass it on to consumers b) the minimal sizes of the bag are 390 mm x 490 mm in an unfolded format The amount of the tax is 55 stotinki since c) have a Bulgarian inscription printed on every package 2014. of the bags or on the very bags which mandatorily contains : - name, headquarters and address of the company which puts the bags on the market - "bag for multiple use" marking • Very thin plastic shopping bags (under 15 μm) with no handles Plastic shopping bags that meet EN 13432 standard with a Bulgarian inscription that mandatorily con- tains: - name, headquarters and address of the company which launches the bags on the market - designation: "the bag is biodegradable" OD 0 4 T 1 4 T4.)/ 6' 71 5 4 9919 4 - production date and expiry date CROATIA TAX Since 31 December 2018, tax Very lightweight plastic bags holding a sign warning No five divining and a second of the Co the customers to use them sparingly.
-No fixed/minimum amount of the fee.
-Different stores, markets charge them differ ently and usually the amounts are symbolic.
+Member State Measure Description Exemptions ers and is then passed on to retailers, who a) minimum 25 microns thickness pass it on to consumers b) the minimal sizes of the bag are 390 mm x 490 mm in an unfolded format The amount of the tax is 55 stotinki since c) have a Bulgarian inscription printed on every package 2014. of the bags or on the very bags which mandatorily contains : - name, headquarters and address of the company which puts the bags on the market - "bag for multiple use" marking • Very thin plastic shopping bags (under 15 μm) with no handles Plastic shopping bags that meet EN 13432 standard with a Bulgarian inscription that mandatorily con- tains: name, headquarters and address of the company which launches the bags on the market - designation: "the bag is biodegradable" CROATIA TAX Since 31 December 2018, tax production date and expiry dateVery lightweight plastic bags holding a sign warning CROATIA IAA Since 31 December 2016, tax the customers to use them sparingly.
+No fixed/minimum amount of the fee. the customers to use them spanning.
+Different stores, markets charge them differ- ently and usually the amounts are symbolic. entry and assume the amounts are symbolic.

-Member State Measure Description Exemptions CYPRUS TAX Since January 2019, lightweight plastic bags Plastic bags used for hygienic purposes are charged €0,07. • Plastic bags provided as a primary package of loose foodstuffs Ban of oxo degradable bags after stock ex- Plastic bags contributing to avoiding food waste haustion. • Very lightweight plastic bags CZECH REPUBLIC TAX Since January 2018, lightweight plastic carrier Plastic bags used for bulk food bags may not be provided in shops free of • Plastic bags serving a hygienic function charge, but at minimum for reimbursement Plastic bags preventing food waste of costs needed for their production.
-Very lightweight plastic bags DENMARK TAX Since 2014, lightweight plastic bags are Current exemptions : charged DKK 2- 3.50 (EUR 0.27-0.47). • Very lightweight plastic bags But the government is currently working on Future exemptions after the new law • a new law to forbid free carrier bags with • Very lightweight plastic bags used as freezer bags, handles in retail and ban very lightweight garbage bags plastic bags (for fruits/vegetables/meat/take away) a voluntary agreement with business organization, employer association and re- tailers to reduce the consumption of carrier bags by 50 % before 2023.
+Member State Measure Description Exemptions CYPRUS TAX Since January 2019, lightweight plastic bags Plastic bags used for hygienic purposes are charged €0,07.
+Plastic bags provided as a primary package of loose foodstuffs Ban of oxo degradable bags after stock ex- Plastic bags contributing to avoiding food waste haustion. • Very lightweight plastic bags CZECH REPUBLIC TAX Since January 2018, lightweight plastic carrier Plastic bags used for bulk food bags may not be provided in shops free of Plastic bags serving a hygienic function charge, but at minimum for reimbursement Plastic bags preventing food waste of costs needed for their production.
+Very lightweight plastic bags DENMARK TAX Since 2014, lightweight plastic bags are Current exemptions: charged DKK 2- 3.50 (EUR 0.27-0.47). • Very lightweight plastic bags But the government is currently working on Future exemptions after the new law • a new law to forbid free carrier bags with • Very lightweight plastic bags used as freezer bags, handles in retail and ban very lightweight garbage bags plastic bags (for fruits/vegetables/meat/take away) • a voluntary agreement with business organization, employer association and re- tailers to reduce the consumption of carrier bags by 50 % before 2023.
 But the law is still not effective